riffnshred/nhl-led-scoreboard/README.md

 To go back and stop the scoreboard, open your terminal again and ssh to your Pi.
 Once you are in, do `screen -r`.
 This will bring the screen session up on your terminal.
 This is useful if the scoreboard stop working for some reason, you can find out the error it returns and uses that to find a solution.

+### Terminal Mode

+Maybe you want to debug, or you have a small screen nearby that you want to use instead.
+You can run this in the terminal using:

+`sudo python3 src/main.py --terminal-mode=true`

+Note:

+* If you want to run this straight from a raspberry pi, you will need to install a GUI and a terminal emulator that has all the colors
+* If you are using a touchscreen instead of an HDMI output, make sure the [proper drivers are installed](https://github.com/goodtft/LCD-show)

 ## Shout-out